Dre Campbell Farm

 5. Neem Oil

-Besides, using it is simple.
-Make a homemade spray for asparagus beetles by combining two tablespoons of neem oil in a gallon of water.
+You can use it to make a homemade spray for asparagus beetles.
+Just combine two tablespoons of neem oil in a gallon of water.

 Spray it directly on the spears.
-You can also use this home remedy as a preventative measure by spraying it every two weeks or after heavy rain.
+You can also use this home remedy as a preventative measure to deter insect pests overall by spraying it every two weeks or after heavy rain.

 6. Birds and Chickens